 Note: The box color for each ship listed shows its status.
 A status other than green does not definitively mean cases were found on the ship.
 “HV” stands for highly vaccinated cruise ship.
 More discussion of colors and vaccination status is covered in “What the Color-Coded Status Means” below.

 Recent Updates and Commentary

-Forty-seven ships are green as of the latest update.
-Ten ships are orange.
-Sixteen ships have yellow status:
+Eleven ships are green as of the latest update.
+Six ships are yellow.
+Seventy-four have orange status: